Water Heater Replacement Cost Guide 2025: What You'll Pay

 Money-Saving Tips for Water Heater Replacement

-- 1. Claim Federal Tax Credits: Heat pump water heaters qualify for up to $2,000 in federal tax credits through 2025.
+- 1. Claim Federal Tax Credits: Heat pump water heaters qualify for significant federal tax credits.
 ENERGY STAR units may also qualify for local utility rebates.

 - 2. Get Multiple Quotes: Compare at least 3 estimates, but don't automatically choose the lowest.
 Consider reputation, warranties, and what's included.